Jason-Yeung33/CPS-888-Software-Engineering/README.md

 # CPS888 Software Engineering - Instant Messenger Project

 Quick note: Please ignore the "CPS-888-Software-Engineering-master" folder as it's an older duplicate folder.
 It was just accidentally uploaded when commited to the github.
 Use the "Instant messenger" main folder.
+Quick note 2: Once you open the instant messenger folder, you will notice another instant messenger folder.
+Please ignore this folder because it is just a duplicate of the original outside folder.
+This is the main reason why google drive was the main web-based hosting service due to member's misusage of Github.
+If you have any questions, please do not hesistate to email the project manager.

 ## Welcome to our instant messenger application "LetsTalk."
 Please read on to understand how to set up the database and run the application for your own use.